oyar99/RAG-Scaling-for-QA/README.md

 - **_2WikiMultihopQA_**: A QA dataset to evaluate Multi-Hop questions that contains comprehensive information of reasoning paths required to arriave at the correct answer.
 This dataset can be found under `src/datasets/twowikimultihopqa` directory.
 See [2WikiMultihopQA](https://github.com/Alab-NII/2wikimultihop?tab=readme-ov-file) for more details on the dataset.

+- **_MuSiQue**: A Multi-Hop QA dataset with 2-4 hop questions constructeed via single-hop question composition.
+This dataset can be found under `src/datasets/musique` directory.
+See [MuSiQue](https://github.com/stonybrooknlp/musique) for more details on the dataset.

 ## Questions

 Each dataset includes a subset of **five different types of questions**, with a particular focus on **Multi-Hop questions**: